2022 CAF Women's Champions League COSAFA Qualifiers

-The 2022 CAF Women's Champions League COSAFA Qualifiers, commonly known as the 2022 COSAFA Women's Champions League (occasionally known as the 2022 Hollywoodbets COSAFA Women's Champions League for sponsorship purposes), was the 2nd edition of the annual women's association football club championship organized by COSAFA for the women's clubs of member associations.
-It took place in South Africa for the second straight year from 7 to 13 August having been originally scheduled from 4 to 14 August.
+The 2022 CAF Women's Champions League COSAFA Qualifiers, commonly known as the 2022 COSAFA Women's Champions League and for sponsorship purposes as the 2022 Hollywoodbets COSAFA Women's Champions League, was the 2nd edition of the annual qualification tournament for the CAF Women's Champions League organized by COSAFA for its nations.
+It took place in Durban, South Africa in consecutive years after having hosted the inaugural edition the previous year from 7 to 13 August 2022, having been originally scheduled from 4 to 14 August and is the first to be sponsored by South African sports betting company, Hollywoodbets.

-Mamelodi Sundowns Ladies FC were the defending champions but got defeated and succeeded by Green Buffaloes 6-5 on penalties following a goalless draw after 120 minutes.
+Mamelodi Sundowns Ladies were the defending champions but got defeated and succeeded by Green Buffaloes 6–5 on penalties following a goalless draw after extra time.

-Participating teams
+Teams

-The following 6 teams took part in this tournament:
+The following teams took part in this edition of the tournament:

 Venue

-Th tournament was held entirely at the Sugar Ray Xulu Stadium in Durban, South Africa.
+This edition of the tournament was held entirely at the Sugar Ray Xulu Stadium in Durban, South Africa.

-Match officials

 Draw

 The draw for this edition of the tournament was held on 20 July 2022 at 11:00 UTC (13:00 CAT) in Morocco.
 The six teams were drawn into 2 group of 3 teams with teams finishing first and second in the groups qualifying for the knockout stages.
 The resultant groups are as follows: